 Wonders though, if that had been a white woman lying in the middle of the street, would she have been covered?
 What about a murdered 7 year old?
 Covered?
 Not covered?
 Privacy of the dead respected in any way?

 In the midst of my horror and, yes, even my embarrassment, because, really– white people?
 Seriously?
 Some of the stuff coming from your mouths, being typed from your fingers?
 I’m not like y’all, I don’t believe the way you believe, and yet I’m still horrified by the fact that you keep talking.

 In the past week I’ve visited some “on the other side of the aisle” blogs.
 One of which (no I will not link to it; an awful person whose personal opus includes words like Dominate Male Group Theorem as a reason for why White Men get to be in charge) that I have–literally– had to shower to feel clean again.
-I’ve read some comments.
-I’ve watched deniers of racial inequality poke themselves out from the holes they hide themselves in, announcing via their anonymous internet identities idiotic prophecies.
+I’ve read comments.
+I’ve watched deniers of racial inequality poke themselves out from the holes they hide themselves in, announcing via their anonymous internet identity the full extent of their idiotic prophecies.

 “White don’t people steal and loot!”

 History disagrees with you.
 Scandinavia, full of people that are about as white as white can get, basically invented pillaging and looting.
 They were called Vikings and unlike the How To Train Your Dragon movie they did not, in fact, ride dragons to other countries looking to liberate underprivileged dragons.